Jackson County GA DUI Lawyer- Jackson County GA DUI Attorney

 Jefferson Municipal Court:

 Jefferson is the county seat of Jackson County.
 If you were arrested and charged with DUI within the city limits of Jefferson, Georgia, your case will be heard in Jefferson Municipal Court.
 Court dates are typically on the 2nd and 4th Tuesday of each month.
 Arraignments are on the 2nd Tuesday of the month, and bench trials are held the 4th Tuesday of the month.
-Municipal Court is held at the Jefferson Civic Center at 65 Kissam Street in Jefferson, Georgia 30549, at 9 AM.
+Municipal Court is held at the Jefferson Police Department at 1010 Washington Street in Jefferson, Georgia 30549, at 9 AM.
 The Municipal Court Clerk is Annette Studivant.
-She can be reached at (706) 367-5231 or at 140 Mahaffey Street, Jefferson, Georgia 30549.
+She can be reached at (706) 367-5231.

-In municipal court, a plea may be negotiated with the Solicitor (prosecutor), Elizabeth Reisner, or have a bench trial in front of Judge Robert Alexander.
+In municipal court, a plea may be negotiated with the Solicitor (prosecutor), Elizabeth Reisner, or have a bench trial in front of Judge Robert Alexander or Judge Gabriel Bradford.
 A bench trial is a trial in which the judge decides if the defendant is innocent or guilty.

 Map to Jefferson Municipal Court: